wasmCloud/wasmcloud-dev-site/content/reference/wadm/api.md

 `wadm.api.{lattice}.model.get.{name}`

 Retrieves the specification of the model stored with the given name.
 Caller must specify the version of the model to be displayed.
-A list of stored versions can be obtained with the `versions` verb.
+A list of stored versions can be obtained with the `versions` operation.

 **Request**:
 ```json